-Being a mother is like traveling through a maze-- there are so many twists and turns that we often get lost.
-As a young mom raising two energetic boys, one of which is on the autism spectrum, I can attest to feeling puzzled, helpless, and exhausted.
+Being a mother is like wandering through a maze-- there are so many twists and turns that we often lose our way.
+As a young mom raising three energetic boys (one with Autism Spectrum Disorder and another with Tourette Syndrome), I can attest to feeling puzzled, helpless, and exhausted.
 Mama’s Maze is intended to encourage and uplift Christian mothers as we walk together in the ministry of motherhood.
 Let’s journey together!

 Subscribe to this blog